 Like everything in Texas, the metropolitan area that makes up Dallas covers a 12-county metroplex.
 Together, this creates one of the most comprehensive and economically abundant economic centers in the nation.
 Many security positions in the Dallas metro area are mid to senior-level positions that require critical thinking and outstanding decision-making skills.
 Job opportunities include that of an Informational Security Director, a Chief Information Security Officer, or an Information Security Auditor, to name just a few

-Dallas and its large surrounding metro area is home to JP Morgan Chase, Citibank, Capital One, Dish Network and some of the largest sporting franchises in the world.
+Dallas and its large surrounding metro area are home to JP Morgan Chase, Citibank, Capital One, Dish Network, and some of the largest sporting franchises in the world.